broadinstitute/seqr-loading-pipelines/README.md

 Configuration
 -------------

-`settings/*-settings.yaml` - contain settings for local, dev and prod deployments.
+`settings/*-settings.yaml` - contain settings that are specific to each local, dev or prod environment, and that will most likely need to be different for different projects.

 Deployment